Board of Directors

 (pursuant to art.
 626 II CO)

 Art.
-4.4 of Straumann’s Articles of Association states that no member of the Board may perform more than 15 additional mandates in comparable functions in other companies with economic purpose of which no more than five may be in listed companies.
+4.4 of Straumann’s Articles of Association states that no member of the Board may perform more than 15 additional mandates in comparable functions in other companies with an economic purpose, of which no more than five may be in listed companies.

 The following are exempt from these restrictions: